wp-plugins/weatherzone/readme.txt

 For example if you wanted the current weather for Wangaratta to appear in your page, your script call would look like this:

-`[weatherzone mode="currentweather" postcode="3676" locality="wangaratta"]`
+`[weatherzone mode="currentweather" postcode="6008" locality="Shenton Park"]`

-where 3676 is the postcode for Wangaratta.
+where 6008 is the postcode for Shenton Park.

 = showradar =
 Whether or not to display a link to the weather radar below the weather button.